-Section 2(a)(6): Survey of Other Jurisdictions' Regulatory Requirements and financial assurance reveals many similarities across a patchwork of statutory, regulatory, and voluntary policies.
+Section 2(a)(6): Survey of Other Jurisdictions' Regulatory Requirements The Department's thorough survey and review of federal, state, and international approaches to management of EOL renewable energy equipment, decommissioning, and financial assurance reveals many similarities across a patchwork of statutory, regulatory, and voluntary policies.
 With respect to energy storage system batteries, the Department supports the adoption of a federal regulatory program for EOL management for energy storage system batteries based on information and comments provided by stakeholders and industry experts who expressed concern about the development of a viable reuse and recycling market absent a federal strategy.